-Before we get carried away digging around the performance metrics of AMD’s new chip we need to have a look at how it’s been put together.
+Before we get carried away digging around the performance metrics of AMD’s chip we need to have a look at how it’s been put together.
 The Zen architecture represents a brand new, ground-up x86 CPU design, and AMD is right when they say that’s a real rarity in today’s mature PC component market.

 The basic make-up of the 14nm FinFET Zen design surrounds the core complex (CCX).
 This is a modular chunk of silicon sporting four discrete CPU cores and allows the architecture to scale the core count upwards from there.
-The octa-core chips then feature a pair of these CCX modules at their hearts to provide the full eight-core design.
-This modular layout is what allows AMD’s new Zen-based Naples server chips to pack a full 32 physical cores inside them and why there is speculation about a new AMD high-end desktop range too.
+The octa-core chips then feature a pair of these CCX modules at their hearts to provide this full eight-core design.
+This modular layout is what allows AMD’s upcoming Zen-based Naples server chips to pack a full 32 physical cores inside them and why there is speculation about a new AMD high-end desktop range too.

 The major departure from the old Bulldozer architecture is the use of simultaneous multi-threading (SMT) to allow the Zen-based chips to better utilise the available compute pipelines and spread the load from a single core.
 Essentially it nominally delivers two concurrent processing threads from one core, doubling the thread count of processors which take advantage of the SMT tech.

 Interestingly though AMD lists the SMT support of the Zen architecture as optional, paving the way for them to release lower-spec desktop Ryzen chips without the extra thread count, or potentially mobile CPUs without multi-threading support.

 Partly it’s this increased parallelism which provides the Zen architecture with its boosted single-core performance.
 AMD have also specifically improved other parts of the design to target a higher instructions per clock (IPC) rating for Zen too.
 The architecture is now better able to predict what work is going to be required next, thanks to its neural network-based branch predictor, and is also able to chuck more work into the individual execution units too.